harshsharma25/Huffman-s-Algorithm-project/README.md

 1. Harsh Sharma (Roll No. 44)

-Work: Major contribution is  done by  him .He atually perform all the task
+Work: Major contribution is  done by  him .He actually perform all the task

 2. Aman Solanki (Roll No. 48)